-Not only was the overall risk of collision reduced for both zebra finches and brownheaded cowbirds when the BirdShades film coating was applied to the windows, but the velocity of flights was also reduced by approximately 25% during the last 0.5 s of flight.
+Not only was the overall risk of collision reduced for both zebra finches and brown-headed cowbirds when the BirdShades film coating was applied to the windows, but the velocity of flights was also reduced by approximately 25% during the last 0.5 s of flight.
 As the birds were close to the windows during this video sequence, the reduction in flight velocity is most parsimoniously explained as an effect of the window treatments.
 This may mean that when a collision occurs in nature it will be with less force and, therefore, less likely to cause irreparable damage to the bird.
 Obviously, we did not allow the birds to actually strike the windows in our flight tunnel, but the deceleration we observed indicates a protective value of window treatments that has not been quantified in other studies.

-In part of our study, we presented birds with an industry-standard forced choice test (i.e. our 'both' treatment) where the control and treatment windows were presented side-by-side in the same flight trial (cf. Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019).
+In part of our study, we presented birds with an industry-standard forced choice test (i.e., our "both" treatment) where the control and treatment windows were presented side-by-side in the same flight trial (cf. Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019).
 In separate flight trials we presented the birds with situations where all windows in a trial were either control or BirdShades-treated.
-We argue that the latter type of comparison, where all of the windows in a trial have been treated with the same film, is more ecologically salient as it will be common that adjacent windows on a building will be treated in the same manner.
-It would be a rare situation where birds would make an instantaneous choice between windows that have been treated differently and those windows are presented side-by-side, as in the 'both' treatment.
-Of note, the effect size in the more ecologically-relevant comparison of flight in the 'control' versus 'treatment' trials is consistently smaller (approximately 50% in zebra finches and 30% in brown-headed cowbirds) than that estimated in the forced choice situation of the 'both' trials (approximately 90% in zebra finches and 75% in brown-headed cowbirds).
-These observations suggest that many previously published estimates of effect sizes, that have used forced choice paradigms, might also be over-estimating the efficacy of collisionreduction technologies.
+We argue that the latter type of comparison, where all of the windows in a trial have been treated with the same film, is more ecologically salient as it will be common that adjacent windows on a building will be treated in the same manner (Hager et al., 2013).
+It would be a rare situation where birds would make an instantaneous choice between windows that have been treated differently and those windows are presented side-by-side, as in the "both" treatment.
+Of note, the effect size in the more ecologically-relevant comparison of flight in the "control" vs "treatment" trials is consistently smaller (approximately 50% in zebra finches and 30% in brown-headed cowbirds) than that estimated in the forced choice situation of the "both" trials (approximately 90% in zebra finches and 75% in brown-headed cowbirds).
+These observations suggest that many previously published estimates of effect sizes, that have used forced choice paradigms (Rössler, Nemeth & Bruckner, 2015; Sheppard, 2019), might also be over-estimating the efficacy of collision-reduction technologies.
 Therefore, we urge caution in applying data from forced choice trials in predicting any effects in changing the rate of collisions with windows in common in-situ conditions.
+If we take the effect size we have isolated in these more ecologically-relevant trials at face value, a reduction in bird collision rate of 30-50% would still offer substantial protective value and potentially avoid millions of bird deaths annually.